Internal Controls Program Overview

 Internal Controls are the integration of the activities, plans, attitudes, policies and efforts of the people of an organization working together to provide reasonable assurance that the organization will achieve its objectives and mission.
 Internal controls are an integral part of the operating procedures management uses to accomplish its mission and achieve its goals.

-SUNY Delhi's Internal Control Program is comprised of four main components (Segmentation, Risk Assessment, Reviews, and Training) designed to ensure that daily operating practices and procedures are sufficient to minimize the possibility of operational failure, overspending, or other actions inconsistent with campus policies or violations of law by reviewing, evaluating, and improving the college's existing systems and procedures.
-SUNY Delhi's Internal Control program is developed in accordance with The New York State Governmental Accountability, Audit, and Internal Control Act of 1987 and SUNY's Internal Control Guidelines.
+SUNY Delhi's Internal Controls Program is comprised of four main components (Segmentation, Risk Assessment, Reviews, and Training) designed to ensure that daily operating practices and procedures are sufficient to minimize the possibility of operational failure, overspending, or other actions inconsistent with campus policies or violations of law by reviewing, evaluating, and improving the college's existing systems and procedures.
+SUNY Delhi's Internal Controls program is developed in accordance with The New York State Governmental Accountability, Audit, and Internal Controls Act of 1987 and SUNY's Internal Controls Guidelines.

-The New York State Governmental Accountability, Audit and Internal Control Act of 1987 (Internal Control Act) requires all state agencies, including each SUNY campus, to maintain a system of internal controls and a formal internal control program.
+The New York State Governmental Accountability, Audit and Internal Controls Act of 1987 (Internal Controls Act) requires all state agencies, including each SUNY campus, to maintain a system of internal controls and a formal Internal Controls program.

-There are six requirements of the Internal Control Act:
+There are six requirements of the Internal Controls Act:

-- Establish and maintain written internal control guidelines;
+- Establish and maintain written Internal Controls guidelines;

-- Establish and maintain an internal control system and a program for continuous review of operations;
+- Establish and maintain an Internal Controls system and a program for continuous review of operations;

 - Make a clear and concise statement of management's policies and standards available to all employees;

-- Educate and train all employees on internal control standards and evaluation techniques; and
+- Educate and train all employees on Internal Controls standards and evaluation techniques; and

 - Evaluate the need for an internal audit function.

-There are six specific objectives to SUNY Delhi's Internal Control Program:
+There are six specific objectives to SUNY Delhi's Internal Controls Program: